Thermal Baths

 Structure

-Extra rooms include massage parlors, hot saunas, islands for communal gathering, private chambers, and supply rooms for storing precious minerals.
+Extra rooms include massage parlors, hot saunas, islands for communal gathering, private chambers, and supply rooms for storing minerals.

 Operations